UTKRISHT-ICS52/UTKRISHT-ICS52/README.md

 - 👋 Hi, I’m @UTKRISHT-ICS52
-- 👀 I’m interested in Web development
+- 👀 I’m interested in Web development,AI/ML
-- 🌱 I’m currently learning c language.
+- 🌱 I’m currently learning Frontend web.   development
 - 💞️ I’m looking to collaborate on project
-- 📫 How to reach me at linkdln
+- 📫 you can contact me with linkdln
-- 😄 Pronouns: he/him
-- ⚡ Fun fact: code with utkrisht
+- ⚡ Fun fact: Trying to something else

 <!---
 UTKRISHT-ICS52/UTKRISHT-ICS52 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.